The Man From UNCLE

 Illya donned a straw hat and glasses, then

-pushed the button to send the elevator back to the next floor.
-With exaggerated
+then pushed the button to send the elevator back to the next floor.
+With

-dramatics, he swayed against the wall, loud and obnoxious in his supposedly
+exaggerated dramatics, he swayed against the wall, loud and obnoxious in his

-drunken revelry.
-Almost instantly, two armed men -- one of them the huge
+supposedly drunken revelry.
+Almost instantly, two armed men -- one of them the

-bodyguard from the bar -- emerged from the penthouse.
-If the man recognized the
+huge bodyguard from the bar -- emerged from the penthouse.
+If the man

-UNCLE agent, there was no comment made.
-Illya took this to mean the man was
+recognized the UNCLE agent, there was no comment made.
+Illya took this to mean

 The THRUSH men demanded the drunk leave.
 In